-National Get Smart About Credit Day is observed annually every third Thursday in October, falling on October 20 this year.
+National Get Smart About Credit Day is observed annually every third Thursday in October, falling on October 19 this year.
 This day is part of the Get Smart About Credit (G.S.A.C.) program where bankers volunteer to help guide the youth towards better credit habits.
 Learning about how to build credit, maintain good credit, reducing loan costs, how loans affect your credit score, and monitoring changes to your credit score is important.
 Being financially responsible is an important life skill to have and it is never too early to start.

 History of National Get Smart About Credit Day